-The average savings balance is now 16,690 in the UK, according to Halifax’s Savings Review.
+The average savings balance is now 16,690 according to Halifax’s Savings Review.
 People are also saving more: an average of 113.77 a month, up from 85.71 ten years ago.
 If these figures make you feel guilty about your lack of thrift, maybe our six essential facts will help.

 How much should you save?